 Because the visa application is between the Department of State and the student, there is no mechanism by which ND or ISSA can intervene on behalf of the student.
 In most cases, the embassy will review your program start date and make a determination to expedite based on that.
 With the I-20/DS-2019 and admission letter from Notre Dame, you have all you need to request an expedited appointment.

-Check the consulate website for specifics, but generally you cannot request an expedited appointment until you are within 2-6 weeks of your program start date.
-Students generally only have one opportunity to request an expedited appointment, so plan accordingly.
+If it becomes necessary to request an expedited appointment, check the consulate website for specific.
+In some cases, you can indicate when scheduling if you will need an earlier appointment than what is listed as available.Generally you cannot request an expedited appointment until you are within 2-6 weeks of your program start date and you only have one opportunity to request the expedited appointment.
+Plan accordingly.

 What documents should I bring to my visa interview?

 In addition to your valid passport, your Form I-20/DS-2019, documentation of your financial resources, your admission letter, and any amended admission letters that indicate a start date other than fall, you will want to review the consulate website where you are applying for an appointment.
 They may have additional documentation requirements.